TestComplete samples (both built-in and additional) are located in the <Users>\Public\Public Documents\TestComplete 14 Samples folder.

 Prepare your Android application:

-Non-instrumented applications support only image-based testing, but not object-based testing.
+Non-instrumented applications can be tested in image-based mode only, but not in object-based mode.

 The presence and value of the